 Instructions

 - In a small bowl, make the streusel.
 Combine flour, white sugar, brown sugar, cinnamon, and cold cut up butter.
 Using your hands, mix it together until combined into a crumbly, streusel mixture.
-Set aside while you make the muffin batter.1/2 cup flour, 1/4 cup light brown sugar, 1/4 cup white sugar, 1/4 tsp cinnamon, 3 tbsp butter
+Set aside while you make the muffin batter.1/2 cup all-purpose flour, 1/4 cup light brown sugar, 1/4 cup white sugar, 1/4 tsp cinnamon, 3 tbsp unsalted butter

 - Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.